solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 </figure>

 This way the vertices in the spanning tree are encouraged to migrate towards the middle vertex, which shrinks the surface elements towards its center.
-In the image below we can see the coarse output of the network on different objects, once without and once with the explansion penalty applied.
+In the image below we can see the coarse output of the network on different objects, once without and once with the expansion penalty applied.
 Not only does the expansion penalty eliminate overlap, it also leads to the surface elements modeling different semantic parts of the object.

 <figure>
   <img src="/images/paper review/img_expansion.png" height="300">